SchnyderKay/M324/README.md

 Completing the Pipeline:
 Kay’s primary responsibility is finishing the CI pipeline setup, ensuring that all components (testing, building, deployment) are functioning correctly and efficiently.
 Application Version 2 (Optional): Kay and Jan may also begin work on a second version of the application, depending on the progress of the pipeline setup.

+### 24.09.2024

+During the meeting, we discussed the feedback received, which was very positive overall.
+We were able to make improvements on a few specific points that had been highlighted like the docker file.

+**Jan:**

+Jan provided an update on his work regarding the frontend.
+He is currently focusing on updating the frontend and working specifically on the dropdown implementation.

+**Kay:**

+Kay is responsible for adjusting the Docker Compose configuration according to the feedback.
+She also mentioned that if she completes his task early, he will assist Luca with his work.

+**Aryan:**

+Aryan is focusing on expanding the branching strategy.
+His goal is to improve the workflow by optimizing how branches are managed during development.

+**Luca:**

+Luca’s main task is to develop the Continuous Deployment (CD) pipeline.

+In addition to the updates, a couple of questions were discussed.
+The first one was related to testing during the merge process, as there was some confusion about why testing is performed at this stage.
+The second point concerned the division and structure of the Docker environment, specifically how Docker is segmented.

+### 01.10.2024

+During the meeting, we created a list of open tasks and assigned responsibilities accordingly.
+Below is the overview of the tasks each team member is currently working on.

+**Open Tasks:**

+- Complete the Continuous Deployment (CD) pipeline.
+- Develop a system to monitor key performance indicators with a logger (KPIs).
+- Create a ticket system for Continuous Improvement initiatives.
+- Write the protocol.
+- Prepare the business report.
+-
+**Questions Discussed:**

+Are the current KPIs acceptable (e.g., how many requests per minute, logger implementation)?
+Additional points raised by **Kay** about increasing the pipeline and deployment scope.
+Discussion about implementing a ticket system for handling customer tickets.

+**Aryan:**

+Aryan is working on expanding the branching strategy and setting up a logger system to monitor key metrics.
+This is crucial for ensuring that we can track the system's performance effectively.

+**Jan:**

+Jan is tasked with fixing the frontend and writing the protocol.
+However, during the discussion, it was decided that the previous frontend approach will be discarded due to a shift in the overall strategy.

+**Kay:**

+Kay is responsible for writing the business report and setting up the ticket system to handle customer issues.
+Her focus is on ensuring that the ticketing process is streamlined for better customer support.

+**Luca:**

+Luca is developing the Continuous Deployment (CD) pipeline for AWS, utilizing micro cubes architecture to improve scalability and efficiency in deployments.